 Viruses, bacterial outbreaks that can possibly affect your fish, algae blooms, and cloudy water will all be killed with the utilization of just a UV sterilizer.
 This results in needing to change the water less often, plus it decreases the strain on your filter as well.

 You can make use of them in koi lakes to allow you to control free-drifting algae or to manage the adolescent phases of itch in your freshwater aquarium.
 It works quite simple and easy.

 Water goes through the in-line cleaning unit, and the ultraviolet light transforms the various kind of microscopic organisms present in the water, too little to be seen.
 These bacteria, viruses, algae, and even parasites are rendered unfit to develop and increase further.

-These UV sterilizers can be utilized as an alternative to medication when there is a sick goldfish in your aquarium that you need to care for.
+These UV sterilizers can be utilized as an alternative to a medication when there is a sick goldfish in your aquarium that you need to care for.
 It cannot really be used along with medication, as the ultraviolet light can transform medications—for example, turning chelated copper into deadly ionic copper.

 Likewise, it would be preferable not to utilize this when you are initially cycling a planted freshwater aquarium, since you are making use of valuable bacteria to connect to your bio-media or gravel.
 The ultraviolet does not differentiate at all between good and terrible microbes.